Thisted Bryghus

 Thisted Brewery (Danish: Thisted Bryghus) is a regional brewery in Thisted in the north of Denmark founded in 1902.
 The brewery supplies the local market with pilsner beer, and has gained recognition internationally for beers like Porse Guld (spiced with bog myrtle) and Limfjords Porter, a Baltic porter.

-In 1995 Thisted Brewery was the first Danish brewer to introduce an organic beer.
+In 1995, Thisted Bryghus was the first Danish brewery to introduce organic beer.

-Thisted Brewery was named the 2015 Brewery of the Year by the 9,000 members of the Danish beer enthusiasts association, Danske Ølentusiaster.
+In 2015, Thisted Brewery was named "Brewery of the Year" by the 9,000 members of the Danish beer enthusiasts association, Danske Ølentusiaster.

-In 2019 the company invested 30 million kroner in a new brewery in Thisted.
+In 2019, the company invested 30 million kroner in a new brewery in Thisted.